-I tried to sift through all the contradictions for arrive at the truth.
+I tried to sift through all the contradictions before arriving at the truth.
 However, a certain amount of speculation is required.
 Also, to be honest, like everyone else I have bias and so, there is possibly some "cherry-picking" on my part.
-Consequently, it is gratifying to see that my views are close to those of David L. Holmes a prominent scholar of the history of religion.
+Consequently, it is gratifying to see that my views are close to those of David L. Holmes, a prominent scholar of the history of religion.

 Unitarians and Universalists on Stamps: (The website provide brief bios with a section on the religious belief of the person

 Holmes, David Lynn (2006).
 The Faiths of the Founding Fathers.
 US: Oxford University Press.